jakub-stetz/message-generator/README.md

 ## How to Use

-To run this program one simply needs to run the main.js file.
+To run this program one simply needs to run the main.js file with Node.js or some other runtime environment.

 ## License